 Neve Tzedek is a full-of-colour village - it’s the first place I send all my visitor friends to.
 Being the first neighbourhood to be built in Tel Aviv it has a “run-down” charm, although in the last decade Neve Tzedek became a desirable real estate hub and a top shopping destination.
 I always recommend to start the tour from the Ehad Ha Am end, and walk down Shabazi street until you hit the beach.
 The rest will be discovered along the way when you get a little lost in the allies and little streets.

-If you refuse to leave Neve Tzedek and want to spend your vacation wondering around the Mediterranean alleyways then you should consider staying at the Varsano Hotel, at 11 Shabazi Street.
+Stay - if you refuse to leave Neve Tzedek and want to spend your vacation wondering around the Mediterranean alleyways then you should consider staying at the Varsano Hotel.